The End of Eternity: Plot

-Harlan later finds that the kettles will not travel to the time in which he hid Noÿs due to a mysterious block at the 100,000th century (the year 10 million).
+Harlan later finds that the kettles will not travel to the time in which he hid Noÿs because of a mysterious block at the 100,000th century (the year 10 million).
 He confronts Finge with a weapon and accuses him of sabotaging matters out of jealousy, but Finge states that he reported Harlan's conduct and denies placing the block.
-Harlan is summoned to the Council but is not reprimanded; he deduces that because his transgressions were ignored, he must be there to serve a larger purpose.
-Harlan confronts Twissell and explains that he has been teaching himself temporal mathematics and believes that its 23rd century inventor, Vikkor Mallansohn, must have been helped in his discovery by someone from his future; he concludes that his current role is training Cooper to do so.
+Harlan is summoned to the council but is not reprimanded.
+He deduces that because his transgressions were ignored, he must be there to serve a larger purpose.
+Harlan confronts Twissell and explains that he has been teaching himself temporal mathematics and believes that its 23rd-century inventor, Vikkor Mallansohn, must have been helped in his discovery by someone from his future.
+He concludes that his current role is training Cooper to do so.
 Twissell confirms that and adds that unknown to Cooper, Mallansohn's secret memoirs show that Cooper is the famous inventor Mallansohn.
 That must be kept from Cooper so that Eternity will be founded as it historically was.
 Harlan blackmails Twissell by threatening to destroy Cooper's ignorance unless Noÿs is returned, but he is outwitted.
-Twissell locks him in the control room with all controls deactivated other than the lever to send Cooper back, which matches the memoirs' statement that to have been was his role.
-Harlan, enraged, breaks open the controls and changes the power output, which causes Cooper to be sent back to an unknown time that is estimated to be in the early 20th century.
+Twissell locks him in the control room with all controls deactivated other than the lever to send Cooper back, which matches the memoirs' statement that to have been there was his role.
+Harlan, enraged, breaks open the controls and changes the power output, which causes Cooper to be sent back to an unknown time, estimated to be in the early 20th century.